-Simply put, Relaynet turns a sneakernet into an Internet Service Provider, and provides the basis for making software tolerant to delays lasting anywhere from milliseconds to months.
-You can read the Relaynet Core specification if you’re interested in the technical details.
+When the Internet is unavailable, Relaynet turns a sneakernet into an Internet Service Provider, and provides the basis for making software tolerant to delays lasting anywhere from milliseconds to months.
+A proof of concept simulating this scenario with Twitter was built to put Relaynet to the test.